micha/declarify.js/README.md

 involved enough to design a really good, extensible, and maintainable JS architecture to support a complex UI.

-So, what to do?
-Well, one way to solve this problem is to eliminate the need for explicit composition in one of the two domains (i.e. DOM and JavaScript).
+The natural way to solve this problem is to eliminate the need for explicit composition in one of the two domains (i.e. DOM and JavaScript).
 [Cappuccino](http://cappuccino.org) does this, eliminating the need for app-level composition and abstraction in the HTML DOM.
 Declarify.js takes a complimentary approach, removing the need for JavaScript composition.

+##

 ## Contribute